reejungkim/YOLO/README.md

    Disadvantage: it only works with CPU, so you can’t get really high speed to process videos in real time.

 <b>weight file</b>: trained model.

-<b>cfg file</b>: configuration file where settings of the algorythm are presented
+<b>cfg file</b>: configuration file where settings of the algorithm are presented

-<b>name files</b>: name of the objets that the alorythm can detect.
+<b>name files</b>: name of the objets that the alorithm can detect.

 YOLO accepts three sizes of image:
 Blob is used to extract features fromt he iamge and to resize them.